Power BI workspaces

 • excludeWorkspaceIds

 The filter properties that you use in your Power BI <source ID> configuration file determine whether filtering is done by the lineage harvester or done on the Collibra Data Lineage service instance.
-The following table highlights the advantages, limitations and configuration considerations of the two methods.
+The following table highlights the advantages, limitations and configuration considerations.

 The lineage harvester accesses only the workspaces specified in your <source ID> configuration file, and sends metadata from only those workspaces to the Collibra Data Lineage service instance for processing and ingestion in Data Catalog.